OggiDanailov/class_January_2018/week6/day2/day2.md

 	-----------	-----------	-----------

-- Foreign Key
 - post request - redirect;
 - get request - render;

+- Create User and Blog and play around in the irb;
+	- Foreign Key;
+	- find; - it returns 1 result
-- sessions - it is like cookies;
+	- where; - it returns an array
+	- destroy;
+	- connect to DB Browser;

+- create dependecy

+- sessions (cookie); sticks around while the browser window is still open.
+When I am logged in in FB, I open another window and when I come back I am still logged in FB; it is key value pairs